 - Use that money to build an even more affordable car

-- While doing above, also provide zero emission electric power generation options
+- While doing the above, also provide zero-emission electric power generation options

 - Don’t tell anyone.

 Tesla’s goals are far beyond that of most automotive companies.
-They envision to build a world with cars void of harmful emissions.
-Everyday they work to draw this future closer to the present.
+They envision building a world with cars void of harmful emissions.
+Every day they work to draw this future closer to the present.

 The Superchargers were made to overcome one of the biggest challenges impeding the future of electric cars: for electric cars to really be able to take a road trip without much inconvenience.